-The net capital requirement is Storebrand Livsforsikring's risk after risk sharing with customers and the risk-reducing effect of taxes.
+The net capital requirement is Storebrand Livsforsikring's risk after risk sharing with customers and the risk-mitigating effect of taxes.
 For guaranteed pension schemes, risk sharing with customers occurs when stress results in a reduction in customer buffers or a reduction in future upward adjustment of pensions.
 Gross capital requirements include the risk borne by the customers.
-Reduced taxes as a result of the stress, also reduce the risk.
+Reduced taxes because of lower profits after stress, also reduce the risk.
 A prerequisite for including deferred tax assets in the calculations is that profits of at least equivalent value are expected in the future.

-TABLE 22 CAPITAL REQUIREMENTS INCLUDING TRANSITIONAL RULES ON EQUITIES AS OF 12/31/2016
+TABLE 21 CAPITAL REQUIREMENTS INCLUDING TRANSITIONAL RULES ON EQUITIES

+31/12/2017 31/12/ 12/2016

-(NOK million) Net Gross
+(NOK million) Net Gross Net Gross

-Market risk 21,791 28,320
+Market risk 20,336 30,029 21,791 28,310

-Counterparty default risk 423 760
+Counterparty default risk 449 807 423 760

-Life underwriting risk 5,180 9,259
+Life underwriting risk 6,434 11,513 5,180 9,259

-Other underwriting risks 524 524
+Other underwriting risks 15 540 540 524 524

+Diversification -4,646 -4,013

-Operational risk 953
+Operational risk 990 953

-Loss-absorbing capacity of deferred taxes -5,401
+Loss-absorbing capacity of deferred taxes -5,015 -5,401

-Total Solvency capital requirement 19,457
+Total Solvency capital requirement 19,088 19,457

-Storebrand Livsforsikring has a total solvency capital requirement of NOK 19.5 billion.
-Market risk represents 75% of the capital requirement, life insurance risk accounts for 18% of the capital requirement before diversification
+Storebrand Livsforsikring has a total solvency capital requirement of NOK 19.1 billion, compared to NOK 19.5 billion at the end of 2016.
+Market risk represents 71% and life insurance risk accounts for 22% of the capital requirement before diversification.